hwoodall106/fhirsqldemo/README.md

 ### Analytics:

 We've built custom cubes on the tables in the awsrepotesttest Package and the dashboards 'Busy Dash' and 'Quiet Dash' are based on these cubes.
-Feel free to edit to your liking.
+Feel free to edit to your liking or project to a new package and start again.
+Enjoy!